user578/netbox/docs/configuration/miscellaneous.md

 Default: {} (empty)

-Default, optional user-supplied HTTP headers to be sent with webhook requests in addition to the HTTP content type.
+Optional default user-supplied HTTP headers to be sent with webhook requests in addition to the HTTP content type.